shaozhefeng/Contest/DP.md

 # Bitmasking
 I 79 - Count ways to assign unique cap to every person

-# Backtracking
-I 85 - Count total number of N digit numbers such that the difference between sum of even and odd digits is 1

-# Encouragement
+# Done
+75 - Sum of all substrings of a string representing a number | Set 1
 102 - Number of ways to arrange N items under given constraints
 I 2 - Eulerian Number
 I 20 - Highway Billboard